I am a former student of the

 The top half of this note won't be posted until I receive permission from Professor McIntyre and Dr Orange to display it.
 I respect our nation's privacy laws.
 In any event, the top half merely discusses Dr Orange's leave plans for the following year.

 Now, as to the "controversial" topic, my thesis attempted to analyse the phenomenon known as Holocaust revisionism, which I believed I was investigating in an even-handed manner.

 I chose this topic because it combined my three great interests: World War II, the German language, and Jewish history.
-Even before I began my university studies I had gained a strong reading ability in Hebrew, which I studied because of pride in what I long believed was my Jewish heritage on mum's side of the family.
+Even before I began my university studies I had gained a strong reading ability in Hebrew, which I studied because of pride in my Jewish heritage on mum's side of the family.
 My nana, Myrtle Bush, identified herself as Jewish, and my dear mum and I, more so than my two siblings, took an interest in all things Jewish.